Because Wooden Shoes Make So Much Sense

 Sure, other ethnic stores dot the state all over the place: Polish in New Britain, Slavic in Hartford, Russian in West Hartford – on and on.
 But those almost exclusively sell food and there are also matching ethnic communities in those areas.
-A Taste of Holland sells EVERYTHING and I cannot for the life of me find any evidence of a Dutch population in Norwalk.
+A Taste of Holland sells much more than food and I cannot for the life of me find any evidence of a Dutch population in Norwalk.

-Oh sure, a hour north of Norwalk in Hartford there are some historical references to the Dutch who came here 400 years ago.
+Oh sure, up in Hartford there are some historical references to the Dutch who came here 400 years ago.
 And a handful may know that Hartford’s “Adriaen’s Landing” has Dutch roots.
-(Though I’m sure they can’t spell it correctly.)
 Adriaen Block was a Dutch explorer who sailed up the Connecticut River in 1614 aboard the Onrust, the first American-built ship.
-He got as far as Enfield, about 15 miles upriver of Hartford.
+He got as far as Enfield, about 15 miles upriver from Hartford.

 The following year, Block visited the island just off the coast of Rhode Island that would eventually be named Block Island.
 Bet you didn’t know that, now did you?

-The Dutch followed up on Block’s journey by establishing a trading post at the confluence of the Connecticut and Park rivers – the Park is now, of course, buried underneath Hartford.
+The Dutch followed up on Block’s journey by establishing a trading post at the confluence of the Connecticut and Park rivers – the Park is now largely buried underneath Hartford.
 The year is reported as 1623 in some places, 1633 in others.
 Regardless, the Dutch set up business well before the Rev. Thomas Hooker and other English settlers arrived to establish the colony that became Hartford.
-(More on Hooker here.)

 Naming their post Huys de Hoop, or House of Hope, the Dutch traded with local Indian tribes for beaver pelts.
 But an invasion of the region by the Pequot tribe led the more peaceful Podunk Indians to visit English settlers in Boston and Plymouth to seek their protection, promising farmland in return.
 Soon, the English arrived in Windsor, Wethersfield, and then Hartford.